 - Medication can be given – such as Tylenol and Advil often helping to alleviate the symptoms.

 - Baths with Epsom salts each night (sometimes twice) to soothe his aching body

 - Massage at home to help keep the circulation in his legs and joints going.

 And that’s it.

 As a mother, it is hard watching your child suffer.
-I watch Trace limp down the stairs because his legs hurt.
-But I don’t want to discourage the fire inside of him.
-He pushes through the pain, never allowing it to stop him.
-He knows what he’s capable of.
-Still, it’s difficult to witness and be unable to do anything more than I can about it.
+I watch Trace limp down the stairs because his legs hurt but I don’t want to discourage the fire inside of him.
+I watch him push through the pain, never allowing it to stop him.
+I watch in amazement as he knows what he’s capable of.
+Still, it’s difficult to witness and be unable to do anything more to help him with his suffering.